bradwestfall/ReptileForms/README.md

 	<button>Submit</button>
 </form>
 ```
+> Notice that the `title` attribute was used to create our visual Title and was removed form the `<input>` field.
+Also notice the convenience CSS hooks for our field container: `<div class="field first-name required text">`

 ## Basic Fields
 Use `<input>`, `<select>`, or `<textarea>` tags with standard attribtues such as `name` (required), `type`, `reqired`, `maxlength`, etc...